Amber-Robeck/matchOmatic/README.md

   ## Usage

 Currently this application is able to:
-* Retrieve data from the DOG API.
+* Retrieve data from the [DOG API](https://dog.ceo/dog-api/ "DOG API") and display the pictures as cards.